 Â

-Which sturgeon species provides black caviar?
+Which sturgeon species produces black caviar?

 -